jmandel/sample_ccdas/README.md

 ### Fine print
-Sample documents should be available under an open license and should not involve sample data (not PHI).
+Sample documents should be available under an open license and should not involve PHI.
 Ideally these documents would represent actual output of real export pipelines.